United States sanctions against Iran: Effects and criticism

 According to an Iranian journalist, the effects of sanctions in Iran include expensive basic goods and an aging and increasingly unsafe aircraft fleet.
 "According to reports from Iranian news agencies, 17 planes have crashed over the past 25 years, killing approximately 1,500 people."

 The United States forbids aircraft manufacturer Boeing to sell aircraft to Iranian aviation companies.
 However, there are some authorizations for the export of civil aviation parts to Iran when those items are required for the safety of commercial aircraft.
 An analysis by The Jerusalem Post found that a third of the 117 Iranian planes designated by the U.S. had experienced accidents or crashes.

 A 2005 report, presented at the 36th session of the International Civil Aviation Organization, reported that the U.S. sanctions had endangered the safety of civil aviation in Iran because it prevented Iran from acquiring parts and support essential for aviation safety.
 It also stated that the sanctions were contrary to article 44 of the Chicago Convention (to which the U.S. is a member).
 The ICAO report said aviation safety affects human lives and human rights, stands above political differences, and that the assembly should bring international public pressure on the United States to lift the sanctions against Iran.

 The European Union was critical of most of the U.S. trade sanctions against Iran.
 Some EU member states criticized ILSA as a "double standard" in U.S. foreign policy, in which the United States vigorously worked against the Arab League boycott of Israel while at the same time promoted a worldwide boycott of Iran.
-The EU member states threatened formal counter-action in the World Trade Organization.
+The EU member states have threatened formal counter-action in the World Trade Organization.

 According to a study by Akbar E. Torbat, "overall, the sanctions' economic effect" on Iran "has been significant, while its political effect has been minimal."

 According to the United States National Foreign Trade Council, in the medium-term, lifting U.S. sanctions and liberalizing Iran's economic regime would increase Iran's total trade annually by as much as $61 billion (at the 2005 world oil price of $50/bbl), adding 32 percent to Iran's GDP.
 In the oil-and-gas sector, output and exports would expand by 25-to-50 percent (adding 3 percent to world crude oil production).